 Where assessment identifies that people are at risk of falling, then sufficient protection should be provided to prevent them from accessing balconies/roof terraces or climbing over the balcony edge protection.
-This should take into account furniture or features with footholds which may allow access over the barrier (chairs, tables, plant pots, walls etc.).
+This should consider furniture or features with footholds which may allow access over the barrier (chairs, tables, plant pots, walls etc.).